 Article submissions should contain 6,000-10,000 words.
 Submissions must include an abstract (up to 150 words), up to 5 keywords, and a reference list.
 All submitted manuscripts must be original, unpublished works and may not be under consideration at another publication.

 The journal publishes reviews of two or more books aiming to illuminate larger issues in Arendt scholarship broadly conceived.
 Review essays should normally be within a 1,500- to 2,500-word range, and the length will be agreed beforehand with the Editors.
 The journal welcomes proposals for review essays.
 Please identify the books you want to review, explain why it is useful to consider them together, and give a brief outline of your main argument.

 The journal publishes solicited reviews of single books with a maximum length of 800 words.
 If you are interested in writing reviews for the journal send a brief CV with a statement of interests by email to the address below.

-Article manuscripts should be prepared for blind review with the author’s name and affiliation appearing only on the first, detachable page.
-Manuscripts should be prepared according to The Chicago Manual of Style.
-The editors will consider manuscripts submitted in another style (e.g. MLA), but Chicago Manual is preferred.
-A helpful resource on The Chicago Manual of Style is available here.
-Endnotes should be listed at the end of the manuscript.
-If the manuscript contains words in languages other than English it is best to send both PDF and Word (.doc or .docx) versions to ensure formatting consistency.
+Article manuscripts must be prepared for anonymous review with the author’s name and affiliation appearing only on the first, detachable page.
+If the manuscript contains words in languages other than English it is best to send both PDF and Word versions to ensure formatting consistency.